‘The Bold And The Beautiful’ Spoilers For Feb. 20-24: Family Feud, Taboo Lovers

 The Bold and the Beautiful spoilers for next week will give Quidge shippers what they want.
 It seems that the relationship between the two is going to progress in different ways.

-Quinn and Ridge may be in love with other people but there is a sizzle between them and this attraction keeps drawing them into each other’s arms.
+Quinn and Ridge may be in love with other people but there is a sizzle between them, and this attraction keeps drawing them into each other’s arms.
 In fact, the two will not be able to keep their hands to themselves.
-The Bold and the Beautiful spoilers revealed that Ivy Forrester (Ashleigh Brewer) will bear witness to Quinn and Ridge’s unfaithfulness and this could push her to do something.
+The Bold and the Beautiful spoilers revealed that Ivy Forrester (Ashleigh Brewer) will bear witness to Quinn and Ridge’s unfaithfulness, and this could push her to do something.

 Quinn Forrester (Rena Sofer) is caught red-handed by her niece Ivy while she is busy canoodling with Ridge Forrester (Thorsten Kaye).
 The scene proves to be too much for Ivy after seeing his Uncle Eric’s wife smooching his step-son.
 Quinn will try to reason out with Ivy but her justification will fall on deaf ears.
 Ivy is convinced with what she saw and no amount of explaining could cool off Ivy’s temper.

 By Friday, Quinn and Ridge are going to sit down and talk about their future together.
 It seems that the unlikely couple needs to make a decision whether they will embark on a taboo relationship that could hurt all of their loved ones or they will pursue their undeniable attraction.
-The Bold and the Beautiful fans are trying to ship Quinn and Ridge together and now it’s pretty clear that the two needs to resolve what their relationship is going to be in the future.
+The Bold and the Beautiful fans are trying to ship Quinn and Ridge together, and now it’s pretty clear that the two needs to resolve what their relationship is going to be in the future.

 Cake Wars